What is a 4 season tent and is it worth getting one for your outdoor adventures?

 When Do You Need To Use A 4 Season Tent?

-You’re going to need a 4 season tent if you’re camping in places where it will be snowing, or it’s very cold, or there is just really heavy winds – so basically, winter time – ONLY.
+You’re going to need a tent like this if you’re camping in places where it will be snowing, or it’s very cold, or there is just really heavy winds – so basically, winter time – ONLY.

 You do not need a 4 season tent if you’re planning on camping during the summer, fall, or spring – as these types of tents are just way too heavy and will cause to you overheat due to the super-thick fabric.